15/11/2024

 In the distressed M&A world, the timing of sales is key.
 It really affects how successful and valuable these deals are.
 Often, these sales have to be done quickly, which means there’s less time for checking everything.
 This quick timeframe puts a lot of pressure on buyers and sellers.
 It usually means that prices go down because speed matters more than careful checking.

-Distressed sales timing Sellers in these situations want cash fast.
+distressed sales timing Sellers in these situations want cash fast.
 They’re not so keen on deals where they might get paid later or under certain conditions.
 Why?
 They need money quickly – usually to pay off debts or deal with other financial problems fast.

 Directors of struggling companies know they need to act fast.
 They must pivot to making decisions that help the company and everyone involved.
 This includes protecting the company’s position while working with creditors.
 Doing this right can help avoid certain financial problems later.